Working with Stata

 - Write a line consisting of

-- Now commands may continue over as many lines as you want, with Stata interpreting the occurence of a semicolon as the end of the command
+- Commands may now be continued over as many lines as you want, with Stata interpreting the occurfence of a semicolon as the end of the command.

 - If you want to switch back to 'normal' mode, write a new line with the command